Paramount Center for the Arts

 Seating 765, the Paramount Theatre originally hosted both stage shows and motion pictures, and also contained a Mighty Wurlitzer, which was lifted hydraulically from the orchestra pit to stage level.

-In the 1950’s, when a CinemaScope screen was installed, the ornate proscenium arch was damaged and its organ taken out.
+In August 1954, when a CinemaScope screen was installed, the ornate proscenium arch was damaged and its organ taken out.
 The theatre continued to screen movies until 1979, when it was shuttered after decades of being the premier entertainment venue for Bristol.